-- To identify various psychological factors that influence the purchase of cars in the Malabar region of Kerala - 2.
-To find out the most effective psychological factor in discriminating among the urban and rural groups of buyers in the choice of a car brand.

-3. To analyze the importance of various promotional tools in the purchase of cars in the Malabar region of Kerala.
+- 1. To identify various psychological factors that influence the purchase of cars in the Malabar region of Kerala - 2.
+To find out the most effective psychological factor in discriminating among the urban and rural groups of buyers in choosing a car brand. - 3.
+To analyze the importance of various promotional tools in purchasing cars in the Malabar region of Kerala.